The Nintendo Entertainment System

 The NES: Cartridge Constraints

 Constraints can be annoying.
 Being limited in what you are able to do is frustrating.
 But the great thing about constraints is that they force you to think of new, creative solutions to work around them, ones you wouldn’t ordinarily try out.
-A common thing I’ll do in creative projects is use random generators to determine names, species, clothing, scenarios, whatever I need to make the project work.

 The NES: The Game State That Lasted Seven Days